isaac-hobson/PyCryptic/README.md

 ### 2. Combined Encryption/Decryption with `main.py`

-You can also use `main.py` to select whether you want to encrypt or decrypt a file through a simple prompt.
+You can use `main.py` to select whether you want to encrypt or decrypt a file through a simple prompt.

 ```bash
 python3 main.py